panoptic-labs/docs/docs/faq/faq.md

 <details>
 <summary>Why should I sell an option on Panoptic when I can just LP directly on Uniswap?</summary>
 Selling an option on Panoptic has the same before-fees payoff as LPing on Uniswap.
-However, selling an option on Panoptic earns a premium (paid by the option buyer) that is strictly greater than the swap fees earned by an LP position due to the <a href="https://docs.panoptic.xyz/docs/panoptic-protocol/premium#net-gross-and-owed-fees-with-spread">liquidity spread</a>.
+However, selling an option on Panoptic earns a premium (paid by the option buyer) that is strictly greater than the swap fees earned by an LP position due to the <a href="https://docs.panoptic.xyz/docs/panoptic-protocol/premium#net-gross-and-owed-fees-with-spread">liquidity spread</a> and improved gas efficiency.
 </details>

 ## Liquidity Providers